microsoft/AzureManagedHsmTLSOffload/README.md

 2. Connection Caching must be configured to match the concurrent signing requests issued by your application.
 Refer to *[Connection Caching](https://learn.microsoft.com/azure/key-vault/managed-hsm/tls-offload-library#connection-caching)* for configuration.
 3. For optimal performance your application should be hosted/collocated in the same region as your HSM pool.

+### How do I use the Key Creation Tool included in the TLS Offload Library?
+To Get Started refer to the *[ TLS Offload Library Overview](https://learn.microsoft.com/en-us/azure/key-vault/managed-hsm/tls-offload-library)*

+The TLS Offload Library includes a key creation tool: mhsm_p11_create_key.
+The key creation tool requires a Service Principal which is assigned to the “Managed HSM Crypto User” role at the “/keys” scope.
+The key creation tool reads the Service Principal credentials from the environment variables MHSM_CLIENT_ID and MHSM_CLIENT_SECRET.
+-	MHSM_CLIENT_ID – must be set to the Service Principal’s Application (Client) ID
+-	MHSM_CLIENT_SECRET – must be set to the Service Principal’s Password (Client Secret)

+For managed identities, these environment variables are not needed.
+-	Use the “--identity” argument to enable managed identity with mhsm_p11_create_key tool.
+-	The “client_id” of user-assigned managed identity should be mentioned in the mhsm configuration file (mhsm-pkcs11.conf).
+If “client_id” of user-assigned managed identity is not provided it will consider it as system-assigned managed identity.

+### How do I configure my TLS server to use the Managed HSM TLS Offload Library as the interface library
+Configure your TLS server (e.g. the nginx SSL configuration setting `ssl_certificate_key’) with the key label and the TLS Offload Service Principal credentials.
+For MSI (managed service identity) use empty credentials or enable it via TLS offload mhsm configuration file (mhsm-pkcs11.conf) and “client_id” of user-assigned managed identities.
+If MSI is enabled via TLS offload mhsm configuration file (mhsm-pkcs11.conf), then the service principal credentials will be ignored.

 ### How do I file production support incidents or get help?
 All production incident support tickets for Azure Managed HSM or TLS Offload Library should be submitted through the Azure Portal under Help+Support.
 This TLS Offload Library project uses GitHub issues to only track bugs and feature requests not production live site support incidents.